dart-lang/site-www/src/_guides/language/effective-dart/design.md

 If you have a class where all the fields are final, and the constructor does nothing but initialize them, you can make that constructor `const`.
-That lets users create instances of your class in places where constants are required&mdash;inside other larger constants, switch cases, default parameter values, etc.
+That lets users create instances of your class in places where constants are required—inside other larger constants, switch cases, default parameter values, etc.

 If you don't explicitly make it `const`, they aren't able to do that.